 If you have any relevant information on this, please reach out to Houston Police.
-Thank you to our partners at the Houston Police Department, Fire Department, and NRG Park for their response and support.
+Thank our Houston Police Department, Fire Department, and NRG Park partners for their response and support.

 “For family members to find their loved ones who may have attended the event, a reunification center was set up at 8686 Kirby Drive near the South Loop at the Wyndham Houston hotel.
 During the hours after the tragedy, a meeting spot staffed by police, firefighters, and counselors was established as an information clearinghouse.

-People from outside the Houston area who have not heard from family or friends that attended the event can call 832-393-2991 or 832-393-2990.
+People outside the Houston area who have not heard from family or friends who attended the event can call 832-393-2991 or 832-393-2990.
 While it was too soon to determine whether the deaths or injuries were caused by criminal activity, Finner said his department would look into any leads.

-The fire chief in Houston, Sam Pena, said he has never seen anything like it.
-Listen to him explain more about this tragedy on Good Morning America’s full video.
+The fire chief in Houston, Sam Pena, said he had never seen anything like it.
+Listen to him explain this tragedy on Good Morning America’s complete video.
 He was taken to Texas Children’s Hospital after being injured during the storm’s chaotic aftermath.
 Next, click the play button below to view what happened next!
 Hundreds of enthusiastic fans rushed the perimeter of the event on

 Friday, knocking down metal detectors and a security screening area, injuring at least four people.
 It was still unclear whether anyone had been seriously hurt in the previous incident early Saturday morning.

 Attendees waiting to get into the event overtook security and jumped over barricades and each other as the crowd pushed its way into the music festival.
 Mycah Hatfield, a reporter for ABC13, was at the entrance around 4 p.m.
-Friday when the mob approached, and security personnel were able to push some individuals away from the entrance before the crowd overwhelmed the doors.
+Friday when the mob approached.
+Security personnel pushed some individuals away from the entrance before the crowd overwhelmed the doors.

 “I’m absolutely devastated by what took place last night.
 My prayers go out to the families and all those impacted by what happened at Astroworld Festival.
 Houston PD has my total support as they continue to look into the tragic loss of life.

-I am committed to working together with the Houston community to heal and support the families in need.
-Thank you to Houston PD, Fire Department and NRG Park for their immediate response and support.
+I am committed to working with the Houston community to heal and support needy families.
+Thank you to Houston PD, Fire Department, and NRG Park for their immediate response and support.
 Love you all.”